paulchhuang/bstro/README.md

 # BSTRO: Body-Scene contact TRansfOrmer

-This is the repo. of [Capturing and Inferring Dense Full-BodyHuman-Scene Contact](https://rich.is.tue.mpg.de/index.html).
+This is the code repository for [Capturing and Inferring Dense Full-BodyHuman-Scene Contact](https://rich.is.tue.mpg.de/index.html).

 Body-Scene contact TRansfOrmer (BSTRO) is a transformer-based method that detects human-scene contact directly from pixels.
 In this repository, we provide the inference code of BSTRO.